ZephaniahQ/LabMarks-webapp/README.md

 The API dirctory within main was not shared as it contains secrets and I am too lazy to setup a secure way of storing them I will however paste a paste it here without the secret:

-`
 import 'package:gsheets/gsheets.dart';

 class UserSheetsApi {
-static const \_credentials = r''' //add the service acount credentials here {}
+static const \_credentials = r''' // add the service account credentials here {}
 ''';
 static const \_spreadsheetId = ''; // add your sheet identifier here